erikthetechhobo/stripe-starter/README.md

       npm install
     ```

-    add .env.development you to your .gitignore file
+    add .env.development to your .gitignore file

 1.  **Create a Stripe Account**